colin-stubbs/corelightathome-docker/README.md

 # corelightathome-docker

-Corelight@Home (Raspberry Pi) in a docker container
+Corelight@Home in a docker container on a Raspberry Pi

 Refer to: https://corelight.com/blog/corelight-at-home

-Running Corelight@Home this way basically makes https://github.com/corelight/raspi-corelight unnecessary, though the script in that repo is what the container build process has been based on.
+Running Corelight@Home this way basically makes https://github.com/corelight/raspi-corelight unnecessary, which is great because it's garbage.

+Though the script in that repo is what the container build process has been based on.

-WARNING: Still has bugs/issues, results may vary, please provide feedback and create an issue if you find anything.
-If you fix it please fork repo and issue a pull request.
+NOTE: This container now uses the `corelight-update` package to manage updates to the following,
+1. GeoIP database content, assuming that you have a Maxmind GeoIP license to use, refer to https://www.maxmind.com/en/geolite2/signup
+2. Suricata rules,
+  a.
+From whatever sources you configure in ./corelight-update/configs/defaultPolicy/db-config.yaml, e.g. CrowdStrike Intelligence (if you have an appropriate subscription!)
+  b.
+From custom content under ./corelight-update/configs/defaultPolicy/local-suricata
+3. Zeek Threat Intelligence indicators,
+  a.
+From whatever sources you configure in ./corelight-update/configs/defaultPolicy/db-config.yaml, e.g. CrowdStrike Intelligence (if you have an appropriate subscription!)
+  b.
+From custom content under ./corelight-update/configs/defaultPolicy/local-intel
+4. Corelight/Zeek packages,
+  a.
+NOTE: I have not tested this capability as yet so results may vary.

-# NOTE
+# Setup

+## Get Docker

 Install the latest Raspberry Pi OS 64-bit on your Pi.
 That's the whole point of this container at this point.
 The Corelight@Home docs and script assume you've installed an older 32-bit version, and it installs a 64-bit kernel, and some 64-bit packages, but still assumes the rest of the O/S is the default Raspberry Pi 32-bit version.